AkshyaKC/BI-Data-Analyst-Interview-Q-A/Zomato DA/README.md

 Zomato asked these 3 questions in its 2nd round. ( Experience= 2+ years)
 CTC=22 LPA

 Question 1: Analyze Customer Behavior on Zomato
 I was Given a database of Zomato customer behavior (orders and reviews), write a query to filter out customer records that meet the following conditions:
--Customers who have ordered more than 5 times in the last month -Have given at least one 1-star review
+- Customers who have ordered more than 5 times in the last month
+- Have given at least one 1-star review
--Their most ordered food item is 'Pizza'.
+- Their most ordered food item is 'Pizza'.

 What They're Testing:

 1. SQL Proficiency
 2. Logical Thinking